halfflat/tinyopt/README.md

-   The `keywords(pairs)` function constructs a `keyword_parser<V>` object from the collection of keyword pairs `pairs`, where each element in the collection is a `std::pair` or `std::tuple`.
+   The `keywords(pairs)` function constructs a `keyword_parser<V>` object from the collection of keyword pairs `pairs`, where each element in the collection is a `std::pair`.
 The first component of each pair is used to construct the `std::string` key in the keyword table, and the second the value.
 The value type `V` is deduced from this second component.

 * `delimited_parser<P>`